algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

         * Boxes can be any size from 0 to 32K bytes.
         * Box names must be at least 1 byte, at most 64 bytes, and must be unique within app a.
     * The app account(the smart contract) is responsible for funding the box storage (with an increase to its minimum balance requirement, see below for details).
-    * A box name must be referenced in the boxes array of the app call to be allocated.
+    * A box name and app id must be referenced in the boxes array of the app call to be allocated.
 * Reading:
     * App a is the only app that can read the contents of its boxes on-chain.
 This on-chain privacy is unique to box storage.
 Recall that everything can be read by anybody from off-chain using the algod or indexer APIs.
     * To read box b from app a, the app call must include b in its boxes array.